Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation

-Theorem~\ref{th:conv} shows that Algorithm~\ref{alg:MCMC} matches the best-possible performance of the universal MAP estimator as measured by the objective function $\Psi^{H_q}$, which should yield an MSE that is twice the MMSE (cf. Conjecture~\ref{conj:double_MMSE}).
+Theorem~\ref{th:conv} shows that Algorithm~\ref{alg:MCMC} matches the best-possible performance of the universal MAP estimator as measured by the objective function $\Psi^{H_q}$, which should yield an MSE that is twice the MMSE (cf.\ Conjecture~\ref{conj:double_MMSE}).
+We want to remind the reader that Theorem~\ref{th:conv} is based on the stationarity and ergodicity of the source, which could have memory.
 To gain some insight about the convergence process of MCMC, we focus on a fixed arbitrary sub-optimal sequence $w\in(\replevels_F)^N$.
 Suppose that at super-iteration $t$ the energy for the algorithm's output $\Psi^{H_q}(w)$ has converged to the steady state (see~\ref{ap:th:conv} for details on convergence).
 We can then focus on the probability ratio $\displaystyle\rho_t=\mathbb{P}_{s_t}(w)/\mathbb{P}_{s_t}(x^{H_q}_{MAP})$; $\rho_t<1$ because $x^{H_q}_{MAP}$ is the global minimum and has the largest Boltzmann probability over all $w\in(\replevels_F)^N$, whereas $w$ is sub-optimal.
 We then consider the same sequence $w$ at super-iteration $t^2$; the inverse temperature is $2s_t$ and the corresponding ratio at super-iteration $t^2$ is (cf.~(\ref{eq:def_Boltzmann}))

-That is, between super-iterations $t$ and $t^2$ the probability ratio $\rho_t$ is also squared, and the Gibbs sampler is less likely to generate samples that differ from $x^{H_q}_{MAP}$.
-We infer from this argument that the probability concentration of our algorithm around the globally optimal $x^{H_q}_{MAP}$ is linear in the number of super-iterations.
+That is, between super-iterations $t$ and $t^2$ the probability ratio $\rho_t$ is also squared, and the Gibbs sampler is less likely to generate samples whose energy differs significantly from the minimum energy w.r.t.\ $x^{H_q}_{MAP}$.
+We infer from this argument that the probability concentration of our algorithm around the globally optimal energy w.r.t.\ $x^{H_q}_{MAP}$ is linear in the number of super-iterations.